eatulrajput/eatulrajput.github.io/README.md

 # Personal Website Repository - Version 2.0

-Welcome to the repository for the second version of my personal website, rebuilt using modern web technologies for enhanced performance and maintainability.
+Welcome to the repository of my personal website, rebuilt using modern web technologies for enhanced performance and maintainability.
 Please note that this project is not open-source.

 ## Introduction